 - ½ cup granulated sugar

-- ½ cup cold dairy-free plant butter or cold butter, cut into small pieces
+- ½ cup cold butter, cut into small pieces

 - 1 egg, at room temperature

-- ½ cup almond milk (or any preferred dairy-free milk)
+- ½ cup milk (or any preferred dairy-free milk)

 - 1 tablespoon vanilla extract